prezi/dashboard-controller/README.md

 Use the Dashboard Controller program to remotely open urls on browser windows.

 Our implemented system runs slave code on Raspberry Pis connected to monitors.
-The webserver and master both run on one Mac Mini.
+The webserver and master both run on one Apple Mac Mini.

+Together, they make a delicious Apple-Raspberry-Pi system.

 File Architecture